-Maverick Exegesis (and an Antidote to Academic Calvinism)
+Maverick Exegesis (and an Antidote to Calvinist and Arminian Excesses)

-Clear-eyed exegesis is always worth engaging for its own sake, but those who are looking for an exegetically based antidote to academic Calvinism will find a lot of help in the Free Grace tradition.
+Clear-eyed exegesis is always worth engaging for its own sake, but those who are looking for an exegetically based antidote to the pastoral faults and excesses of academic Calvinism will find a lot of help in the Free Grace tradition.
+(As will those looking for corrections to the excesses of Arminianism.)
 Several leading Free Grace thinkers are often willing to depart from theologically-driven consensus, asking further questions of the text, and looking carefully for answers.
 Even if you don’t agree with their answers, you will find their questions helpful.

 Zane Hodges and John Niemela are both worth paying careful attention to in this regard.
 Hodges tended to stick to devotional-level commentary in his published work, but in personal conversation I found him to have defense in depth for anything he said.
 Of course he’s no longer around to talk to, but when I disagree with him, I take that as a cue to dig deeper.
 I don’t always come around to his way of thinking, but I am rarely disappointed by an inquiry into why he might have taken a particular position.